Quasiballistic electron transport in cryogenic SiGe HBTs studied using an exact, semi-analytic solution to the Boltzmann equation: Theory

 Here, $D_{e,Si}$ is the bulk diffusivity.
 These results have been extensively validated by comparison to Monte Carlo simulations in Ref.~\cite{Peraud2016a}.
 We also observe from Eq.~\ref{eq:nx} that the dependence of carrier density and thus electric current on base-emitter voltage $V_{BE}$ is only through the left boundary condition $n_{L} \sim e^{qV_{BE}/kT}$, allowing the current-voltage characteristics for arbitrary $V_{BE}$ to be obtained once $c_1$ is computed.

 We briefly discuss the features of the present asymptotic approach compared to those reported previously for electronic transport.
 An early study of the slab electron transport problem employed a direct scattering matrix solution to the Boltzmann equation \cite{Stettler1994} that required discretization in wave vector and spatial coordinates and was thus numerically expensive.
 Approximate methods such as the McKelvey flux method \cite{Tanaka, Maassen2015a} and the Landauer approach \cite{Maassen2015, Lundstrom2018} were next applied for electron and phonon transport.
-However, while the McKelvey flux method is numerically less expensive than the full Boltzmann equation because the wave vector coordinates are averaged into forward and backward fluxes, information is lost in this process.
-The Landauer approach further simplifies the McKelvey flux method by only requiring the forward- and reverse-going boundary conditions, but as consequence cannot resolve carrier density across the slab.
+These flux-based methods provide approximate solutions to the Boltzmann equation with minimal computational expense due to simplifications to the collision term.
 The advantage of the present approach is that it provides the exact solution to the Boltzmann equation with the full collision matrix while requiring only discretization in wave vector space rather than in both real space and wave vector space.
 The resulting calculation is thus orders of magnitude faster than the purely numerical solution of the Boltzmann equation.
 Further, compared to Ref.~\cite{Peraud2016a} this work does not require linearization around an equilibrium distribution and can accommodate arbitrary crystals, rather than isotropic ones; and the full collision matrix, rather than the relaxation time approximation.
 Finally, with a standard numerical treatment, the current density would need to be recomputed when any variable is changed.
 With the present method, the expensive calculation for $c_1$ only needs to be performed once at each temperature because the average Knudsen number and $V_{BE}$ are independent of $c_1$ and included directly in Eq.~\ref{eq:nx}.